rbsteinm/Robust-Route-Planner/README.md

 This section will be updated with the Frequently Asked Questions during the course of this project.
 Please stay tuned.

 ### 1 - Q: Do we need to take into account walking times at the connections?
-* A: Yes, but since we do not have the details of the platforms at each location, you can use a universal formulae to come up with a reasonable walking time.
+* A: Yes, but since we do not have the details of the platforms at each location, you can use a universal formula to come up with a reasonable walking time.
 Note that your solution must allow connections between different modes of transports, such as from bus to tramways.

 ### 2 - Q: Can we assume statistical independence between the observed delays?
 * A: Yes, see simplifying assumptions in **Problem Description**.
-You will incure no penality for assuming that the delay of a given train (or other mode of transport, ...), at a given location and time is independent of the delays for all other trains, locations, and times.
+You will incur no penalty for assuming that the delay of a given train (or other mode of transport, ...), at a given location and time is independent of the delays for all other trains, locations, and times.
 Even if our experience tells us that this is most of the time not the case.
 Also, you must assume that you have no real-time delays information at the time you plan your journey, which limits the benefits you could gain by assuming such a dependency.

+### 3 - Q: Can I take advantage of the fact that a connection departs late most of the time to allow a plan that would otherwise not be possible according to the official schedule.
+* A: You may discover that you could take advantage of connections that have a high probability of departing late in order to allow a connection.
+However, this is not recommended, or it should come with a warning.
+Imagine from a user experience perspective, how you would react if you are being proposed a plan in which a connection is supposed to depart before you arrive.
+More importantly, who would you blame if the plan fails: the planner that came up with a theoretically infeasible plan, or the operator who respected their schedule?